Local Authorities

 A licence is granted to the resident to use the gully covering its maintenance, liability and ownership.

-• The licence is tied to the property and is transferred with property ownership.
+• The resident’s licence is tied to the property and is transferred with property ownership.

-• The licence specifies that the resident is responsible for cleaning the gully.
+• The licence specifies that the resident is responsible for cleaning the gully and using the gully in a correct manner (i.e. placing the cable property in the gully).
 This involves occasionally brushing off leaves and other debris.
 The gully is otherwise maintenance-free.

-In case of any product issues or labour defect, Charge Gully will repair or replace the gully during the guarantee period.
-We provide a 7-year guarantee for the channel and 3-year guarantee on labour.
+Charge Gully will repair or replace the gully during the guarantee period.
+We provide a 7-year guarantee for the channel and 2-year guarantee on labour.

 In case of defect due to vandalism, the channel lid can be swapped out or the channel taken out and replaced.